AbsaOSS/cobrix/README.md

 ## Changelog

+- #### 0.4.2 released 29 Mar 2019
+  - This is a minor feature release.
+  - Add ability for a user to provide a custom EBCDIC code page to Unicode conversion table.
+  - Fixed generated record id and 'segment id fields inconsistencies.

 - #### 0.4.1 released 15 Mar 2019
   - This is a minor feature release.
-  - Add an option to specify if and how strings should be trimmed.
+  - Added an option to specify if and how strings should be trimmed.
-  - Add an option to select an EBCDIC code page with support of non-pritable characters.
+  - Added an option to select an EBCDIC code page with support of non-pritable characters.

 - #### 0.4.0 released 6 Mar 2019
   - This is a minor feature release.
-  - Add ability to specify segment id to redefine mapping.
+  - Added ability to specify segment id to redefine mapping.
 If specified Cobrix won't parse redefines that are not valid for a given segment id.
     This should increase performance when parsing multisegment files.
   - Unsigned numeric type patterns are now handled more strictly resulting in `null` values if a number is decoded as negative